luckkyboy/multimedia-knob/README.md

 - Optimized code logic
 - --
 - CIRCUITPY storage is disabled, this has no impact on code and functionality.
-- Press down the knob while plugging in to be able to upload the new code to CIRCUITPY
+- Press down the knob while plugging in to be able to upload the new code to CIRCUITPY. at the same time, LED blink RED.

 ## Parts List:
 - Raspberry Pi Pico